diskoverdata/diskover-community/README.md

 $ cd /path/you/want/to/crawl
 $ sudo python /path/to/diskover.py
 ```
-For Windows, run cygwin terminal as administrator and then run diskover.
+For Windows, run CygWin terminal as administrator and then run diskover.

 A successfull crawl should look like this: